-As parents, we can either make decisions for our children based on what we want, or we can make decisions based on our children’s best interests.
-Learning on the job quickly, I came to know how important it was for my children to be independent, therefore parents’ decisions should be based on their children and not on them.
+But as parents, we either make decisions for our children based on what we want, or we may make decisions based on our children’s best interests.